Intra-company transfer

-An intra-company transfer is where a company reassigns an employee to work in a different physical office space.
+An intra-company transfer is where a company reassigns an employee to work in a different physical office space, which may be in another country.

 Many countries offer expedited processes to obtain travel visas and work permits for intra-company transfers if the applicant performs certain categories of work.
 These categories of work may include executives, managers, long-term employees, and those with specialized expertise.
+The World Trade Organization's General Agreement on Trade in Services (GATS) makes provision for intra-company transfers of staff.